xorpaul/g10k/README.md

   - No 'local'-Modules support

 ### Non-breaking changes to r10k
-  - Download/Cache each git Puppet Module repository and each Puppetlabs Forge Puppet Module for each respective Version only once
+  - Download/Cache each git Puppet Module repository and each Puppetlabs Forge Puppet Module for each respective version only once
   - Most things (git, forge, and copy operations) done in parallel over each branch
   - Optional support for different ssh keys for each source inside the r10k.yaml